marcodb26/TabMania/README-DEV.md

 If you enable the _Display extended tab ID badge_ option, the extended tab ID badge will be visible in every tile.
 Note that you can search by extended tab ID even if this option is disabled.

+# Environment
+TabMania's package.json `scripts` section assumes bash as the shell.
+If you're on Windows, take the path of your git-bash from git and run `npm config set script-shell "C:\\Program Files\\Git\\git-bash.exe"` to use git-bash as the default NPM shell for the "scripts" section.
+Use `npm config list` to check how your shell is configured.

 # Release process
 Very manual until I have some time to focus on automation